Crown (British coin): History

 The coin's origins lie in the English silver crown, one of many silver coins that appeared in various countries from the 16th century onwards (most famously the Spanish piece of eight), all of similar size and weight (approx 38mm diameter, 25g fine silver) and thus interchangeable in international trade.
 The Kingdom of England also minted gold Crowns until early in the reign of Charles II.

 The dies for all gold and silver coins of Queen Anne and King George I were engraved by John Croker, a migrant originally from Dresden in the Duchy of Saxony.

 The British silver crown was always a large coin, and from the 19th century it did not circulate well.
-However, crowns were usually struck in a new monarch's coronation year, from George IV through Elizabeth II in 1953, with the exceptions of George V and Edward VIII.
+However, crowns were usually struck in a new monarch's coronation year, from George IV to Elizabeth II in 1953, with the exceptions of George V and Edward VIII.

-The King George V "wreath" crowns struck from 1927 through 1936 (excluding 1935 when the more common "rocking horse" crown was minted to commemorate the King's Silver Jubilee) depict a wreath on the reverse of the coin and were struck in very low numbers.
+The King George V "wreath" crowns struck from 1927 until 1936 (excluding 1935 when the more common "rocking horse" crown was minted to commemorate the King's Silver Jubilee) depict a wreath on the reverse of the coin and were struck in very low numbers.
 Generally struck late in the year and intended to be purchased as Christmas gifts, they were generally kept rather than circulated.
 The 1927 "wreath" crowns were struck as proofs only (15,030 minted) and the 1934 coin had a mintage of just 932.

 With their large size, many of the later coins were primarily commemoratives.
 The 1951 issue was for the Festival of Britain, and was only struck in proof condition.
 The 1953 crown was issued to celebrate the Coronation of Queen Elizabeth II, while the 1960 issue (which carried the same reverse design as the previous crown in 1953) commemorated the British Exhibition in New York.
 The 1965 issue carried the image of Winston Churchill on the reverse.
 According to the Standard Catalogue of coins, 19,640,000 of this coin were minted, although intended as collectable pieces the large mintage and lack of precious metal content means these coins are effectively worthless today.
 Production of the Churchill crown began on 11 October 1965, and stopped in the summer of 1966.

-The crown coin was nicknamed the dollar, but is not to be confused with the British trade dollar that circulated in the Orient.
+The crown coin was nicknamed the dollar.
+In 1940, an agreement with the US pegged the Pound sterling to the US dollar at a rate of £1 = US$4.03.
+This meaning of "dollar" is not to be confused with the British trade dollar that circulated in East Asia.

 In 2014, a new world record price was achieved for a milled silver crown.
 The coin was unique, issued as a pattern by engraver Thomas Simon in 1663 and nicknamed the "Reddite Crown".
 It was presented to Charles II as the new crown piece, but ultimately rejected in favour of the Roettiers Brothers' design.
 Auctioneers Spink & Son of London sold the coin on 27 March 2014 for £396,000 including commission.

 All pre-decimal crowns from 1818 on remain legal tender with a face value of 25p.